 The downside of this response is that the area becomes red, hot, swollen, and tender.
 These are the classic signs of inflammation, and you will have experienced them if you have ever strained a muscle, cut yourself, or had the flu.

 Inflammation is a useful and healthy process, and in most cases will subside after a few days.
 However, in some conditions such as arthritis, inflammation never goes away and the sufferer is left with symptoms such as chronic pain and stiffness.
-Chronic inflammation has also been linked with many serious diseases including heart disease, strokes, diabetes, and cancer.
+Chronic inflammation has also been linked with many serious diseases including heart disease, strokes and diabetes.

 CB2 receptors located in the immune system are thought to play an important role in immune function and the inflammatory process.
 These receptors’ ability to manage inflammation, combined with the action of CB1 receptors in the central nervous system, is the reason why cannabinoids are considered such a useful treatment for inflammatory conditions such as chronic pain.